Palashio/nylon/README.md

 [![Package](https://img.shields.io/pypi/v/papyrus-ai)

 Papyrus offers a high-level natural language representation of machine learning.
-It allows you to interact with it's various components, like you would do with any other language.
+It allows you to interact with the complex components of the ML pipeline with the english language.